SE2-group4/PULSBS/Retrospectives/SprintRetrospective3.md

 ## ASSESSMENT DA FARE

 Only for tasks with an est. error greater than 35%

 - What caused your errors in estimation (if any)?
   - Task xx (task description)
     - reason
   - Task 120 ("Backend Booking Manager : add new service and dao functions for cancellations and attendance")
-    - technical difficulties
+    - understimated the time needed to complete the job
   - Task 130 ("Backend Support Officer : create new service and new dao functions")
     - technical difficulties in mapping the input data with our internal representation
   - Task 174 ("Refactor Teacher service code")
-    - completed partially due to lack of time
+    - completed only partially due to lack of time

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE
-      - define the system APIs as a group instead of few individuals raised less issues than in the previous iterations
-      - reviewing code in group allowed us to find some minor flaws
-      - testing the code allowed us to find other minor bugs
   - NEGATIVE
-      - again the time allocated, during the sprint planning, for testing was not sufficient

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - do more group discussions
-  - code review
-  - augment and define threshold for coverage
+  - augment threshold for coverage (80%)
-  - define better APIs
-  - better task estimation
+  - better discuss the design of the pages
+  - reduce code duplication

 - Which ones you were not able to achieve?
 Why?
-  - we achieved all the improvement goals

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - augment threshold for coverage (80%)
-  - better discuss the design of the pages
-  - reduce code duplication

 - One thing you are proud of as a Team!!
-  - as a team and individuals we are improving and growing everyday as developers.
-Furthermore the workflow is going very smoothly!